ishita-dg/ScrambleTests/README.md

 In the Downloads folder, run:
 `./get_data.bash`
-Requires `7za` to unzip downloaded files, download and install from https://sourceforge.net/projects/p7zip/files/p7zip/
+Requires `7za` to unzip downloaded files, download and install from https://sourceforge.net/projects/p7zip/files/p7zip/ Path to sed tokenizer might need to be adjusted.

 ### Run-through with toy ###
 Run: `python main.py`, with `toy = True`.